Skip to main content

 • DO small interfaces 🔌

-If you find yourself needing more than 2 parent types, inheritance is likely the wrong tool to use.
-Consider compositional- or functional programming.
+If you find yourself writing 2 or more parent classes within a project, inheritance is likely the wrong tool to use.
+Consider compositional-, functional- or procedural programming.

 • AVOID exact duplicates of code 🗒️